 Find a charter.

-Our temperate coastal waters are home to some of the best scalloping beds in Florida, and from July 17-26th, you can catch up to two gallons of them each day.
+Our temperate coastal waters are home to some of the best scalloping beds in Florida, and every third Friday in July for ten days, you can catch up to two gallons of them each day.
 If you’re unfamiliar with our waters, we recommend chartering a boat with a local fishing guide.
 They know where the best scallop beds are, and they usually have saltwater fishing license that cover up to 5 people, so you don’t have to get your own.

 While there are many options for experienced captains on Florida’s Sports Coast like Windsong Charters & Rentals, The Reef Chief Charters, Mermaid Slayers and many more.
 A writer from The Everyday Man highly suggests going with a local guide.
 “These guys are experienced locals so they knew the best spots to hit away from the congregation of other small boats which were anchored in the area.”
 Read the full Everything That You Need To Know About Scalloping blog in theeverydayman.